 As stated in ORS 276A.500-515, the Oregon Geographic Information Council (OGIC) serves as the statewide governing body for sharing and managing geospatial framework data, coordinates data sharing by public bodies, identifies best practices for managing geographic information, and how to apply these practices within the state.
 OGIC also specifies the geospatial Framework data that is to be shared by public bodies, and reviews and endorses the data standards by which Framework data is to be created, maintained, and shared.

-This guidance document will be used by the Framework Implementation Teams in decisions regarding the management of Framework themes and individual Framework data elements.
+This guidance document will be used by the Framework Implementation Teams in decisions regarding the management of Framework themes and Framework data elements.
 The processes and guidelines provided in this document were reviewed and approved by the Oregon Geographic Information Council who provides oversight for Oregon’s Framework Program.
-The OGIC adopted Framework Data Element List is the official list of geospatial Framework data that are designated for sharing by public bodies under ORS 276A.509 (excluding exceptions as defined in statute).
+This document applies to the management of all Framework data elements within Oregon’s Framework Program.

+Note: ORS276A.509 requires OGIC to designate geospatial Framework data to be shared by public bodies and has the authority to endorse the data standard by which data are to be shared.
+Due to the current custodian and steward relationships that exist with some Framework data elements and the fact that OGIC does not have data sharing oversight authority for federal government data, the list of Framework data elements will be separate from the ORS276A.509 OGIC adopted geospatial Framework data list for public body sharing.

+Example: The custodian for Oregon’s census data is the U.S. Census Bureau.
+The Oregon steward for demographic data is the PSU Population Research Center.
+These data are included in Oregon’s Framework Program but sharing of data provided by the federal government cannot be mandated by the State of Oregon or OGIC.
+Additionally, Oregon uses the federal standard for some Framework data elements and therefore it is not appropriate for OGIC to formally adopt these data standards for data sharing as dictated by ORS 276A.509.

 Definitions

 “Custodian” means a public body mandated, directly or indirectly, to create, maintain, care for or control a public record.
 “Custodian” does not include a public body that has custody of a public record as an agent of another public body that is the custodian unless the public record is not otherwise available (ORS 192.311 (2)(b)).
-The Framework Program also refers to organizations serving in the custodian role as “data stewards”.
 The Oregon Framework Program also calls this entity the “custodial steward” or the “data source”.

-“Framework Data Element” is an individual data layer, or set of layers, that is authoritative, serves the purpose of a broad range of users, is the best available data given the available resources, and is considered a basic resource for common GIS application.

 “Framework Implementation Team (FIT)” means a group of GIS practitioners and subject matter experts who have coalesced on a particular theme and work to develop and steward national and Oregon geospatial framework data.

 “Framework Theme” means a collection of geospatial framework data elements that share a common subject matter (e.g., transportation, hydrography, hazards).